Nitheesh1609/Hello_world/README.md

 # This project requires a nightly Rust build
 rustup default nightly

-# Run the bash script which makes, inserts and removes the module and prints the relevant dmesg output
+# Run the bash script to make, insert and remove the module and print the relevant dmesg output
 ./test.sh

 ```